This will be an unprecedented school year for NYC students and their families, and Queens Public Library is here to help.

-Use the links below to read our other Back-to-School blog posts, including tips on getting your kids used to their face masks and how to sign up for a Queens Public Library card or eCard.
+Use the links below to read our other blog posts related to school-age children, including tips on getting your kids used to their face masks and how to sign up for a Queens Public Library card or eCard.

 Give Children the Gift of Lifelong Learning